induktio/thinker/Details.md

 This feature supports all the world settings chosen from the game menus such as map size, ocean coverage, erosion, natives and rainfall level.
 With Thinker's version, it is possible to set the average ocean coverage level with `world_sea_levels` option, and this will provide a consistent way of setting the ocean amounts for any random maps.
 Changing this variable has a very high impact on the generated maps.
 Lower numbers are almost always pangaea maps while higher numbers tend towards archipelago layouts.
 There is no simple way of accurately doing this with the default map generator.

-From the menu options it is also possible to choose the random map style from larger or smaller continents.
+From the menu options it is also possible to choose the random map style from larger or smaller continents, same as `world_continents` option.
 Note that this has only significant impact if the ocean coverage is at least average, since at low levels all generated maps will tend towards pangaea layouts.

 All landmarks that are placed on random maps can also be configured from `thinker.ini`.
 Nessus Canyon is available but disabled by default.
 When new map generator is enabled, `modified_landmarks` option replaces the default Monsoon Jungle landmark with multiple smaller jungles dispersed across the equator area.
 Planet rainfall level will determine how many jungle tiles are placed.
 Borehole Cluster is also expanded to four tiles and Fossil Field Ridge is placed on ocean shelf tiles.